darkerbit/omoribot3/USAGE.md

 - `?portrait`: Displays just the given portrait framed in a box.
 - `?text`: Displays just the given text framed in a box.
 Same settings as the character name.
 - `?guide_header`: Generates one of the headers used in the Discord version of the Usage Guide.
 Deletes your invocation.
+- `?frame`: Displays just the attached image framed in a box, without resizing it. (`?frame_debug` runs it in debug mode since there's nothing to add `&DEBUG&` to)

 ## CHOICERS